-Distributions of Available Cash to our General Partner We will generally make cash distributions to the unitholders and to our General Partner, in accordance with their pro rata interest.
-In addition, if distributions exceed the minimum quarterly distribution and other higher and its affiliates target levels, our General Partner will be entitled to increasing percentages of the distributions, up to 48% of the distributions above the highest target level.
+We will generally make cash distributions to the unitholders and to our General Partner, in accordance with their pro rata interest.
+In addition, if distributions exceed the minimum quarterly distribution and other higher target levels, our General Partner will be entitled to increasing percentages of the distributions, up to 48% of the distributions above the highest target level.
 Currently, our distribution to our general partner related to its incentive distribution rights is at the highest level.

-Payments to our General Partner and In 2014, we reimbursed DCP Midstream, LLC and its affiliates \$41 million its affiliates under the Services Agreement.
+In 2014, we reimbursed DCP Midstream, LLC and its affiliates \$41 million under the Services Agreement.
 For further information regarding the reimbursement, please see the "Services Agreement" section below.

-Withdrawal or removal of our General Partner If our General Partner withdraws or is removed, its general partner interest and its incentive distribution rights will either be sold to the new general partner for cash or converted into common units, in each case for an amount equal to the fair market value of those interests.
-Liquidation Stage: Liquidation Upon our liquidation, the partners, including our General Partner, will be entitled to receive liquidating distributions according to their respective capital account balances.
+If our General Partner withdraws or is removed, its general partner interest and its incentive distribution rights will either be sold to the new general partner for cash or converted into common units, in each case for an amount equal to the fair market value of those interests.

+Liquidation Stage: